aidualcj/AromaQuest-application/README.md

 <h1><strong>AromaQuest was a two-week group project aimed at helping individuals who want to renew their perfume selection.</strong></h1>

-The system guides users through a detailed questionnaire and employs an algorithm to provide personalized perfume recommendations based on their preferences.
-It utilizes the <strong>Guerlain</strong> perfume database to ensure accurate and tailored suggestions.
-Users can view their results with timestamps and create a list of favorite perfumes.
+It's a little web marketplace developed with Rails using the MVC model, employs a sophisticated algorithm and 14 models to provide personalized perfume recommendations based on a questionnaire and the <strong>Guerlain database</strong>.
+Users can save and manage their results and favorites in an intuitive dashboard and add perfumes to their cart for a seamless purchase experience..
 Additionally, the project includes location-based features.

 <em>As an educational project, the code is continuously being improved.</em>